 My husband and I have been having a “taco thing” lately, and I wanted to make Baja style fish tacos, using fresh fish from our local fish market.
-Fortunately, they had fresh halibut, so I used that in a light and crispy beer batter, served in corn tortillas with a homemade hot sauce and delicious slaw.
+(Baja style usually means deep fried white fish served in warm tortillas with slaw and crema.)
+Fortunately, our fish market had fresh halibut, so I used that in a light and crispy beer batter, served in corn tortillas with a homemade hot sauce and delicious slaw.
 Perfect for a weekend lunch!

 Total time: 30 mins

 2 cups green cabbage, very thinly sliced (you can also do a combo of green and red cabbage)

 3 Tbsp mayonnaise

 1 Tbsp lime juice

 1/2 lb of white fish such as halibut, cod, rock fish or similar

 1/2 cup beer (I used a lager, but a dark beer would work well too)